 - inflammatory bowel disease, e.g. Crohn disease

 This may be seen as direct breach of the wall between the rectum and the vagina.
-An examination with contrast within the rectum is more help to confirm a tract.
+An examination with contrast within the rectum is more helpful to confirm a tract.
+Fluoroscopy may be used, and an emerging technique is an MRI enema with gel used instead of contrast media.
 Some authors propose the use of CT vaginography 7.

 Endoluminal sonography and endoluminal MR imaging are thought to have comparable positive predictive values in revealing the location of rectovaginal fistulas 2.